retrospectmike/MacDoomSE30/README.md

 ## System Requirements
 - Macintosh SE/30 (68030 processor)
-- System 7.5.x with [MODE-32](https://en.wikipedia.org/wiki/MODE32) to access all your RAM
+- System 7.5.x
-- 16 MB of RAM
+- 3 MB of RAM
-  - Doesn't currently need it all and may adjust this later
+  - 3 MB is enough for all of Doom 1, 2, Plutonia, or TNT Evilution
+  - Other WADs may vary
 - Enough storage to fit the game and your .wad file(s)
   - I recommend [BlueSCSI](https://github.com/BlueSCSI/BlueSCSI-v2/)
 - WAD file(s)
   - doom.wad / doom1.wad / doom2.wad / Tnt.wad / Plutonia.wad  etc.
   - You'll have to provide one or more of these yourself, placed in the same dir as the application file
+  - Custom WAD files (PWADs) need to go in the application's dir. too and be picked in the splash GUI

 ## Background
 ### Why?